Ssjoshi20/Ssjoshi20/README.md

 - 📄 "Deep Learning Framework to Detect Face Masks from Video Footage."
 - 📄 "SD-Measure: A Social Distancing Detector."
+- 📄 "Uncertainty-Aware Post-Detection Framework for Enhanced Fire and Smoke Detection in Compact Deep Learning Models"

 ## 🌐 Connect with Me